wutaosamuel/python_scripts/rename_git/README.md

 1. rename all file at the same directory with --number
 2. add prefix or suffix with --number & --char (fixed)
+3. del prefix or suffix.
-3. change extension from --form .txt to --char .doc
+4. change extension from --form .txt to --char .doc

 ## Libraries